EmilSkaaning/PDF_Converter/README.md

-# Pair Distribution Function converter
+# Pair Distribution Function Converter
 ## Introduction
 This code was developed as part of my M.Sc. thesis at the University of Copenhagen and is ment to improve data analysis of x-ray data.
 More specifical to improve data analysis of _in situ_ measurements using the Pair